-This is an opinion piece on publically available information regarding the recent settlement between Wrigley and Terphogz.
-All references to candy and cannabis names are historical in context and thus are referenced with quotation marks.
+This is an opinion piece based on publicly available information about the recent settlement between Wrigley and Terphogz.
+All references to candy and cannabis names are historical in context and thus appear in quotation marks.
 This is not legal advice, a refutation, or an agreement of any settlement(s) but simply a summary of historical events and their potential impacts.

 ***Update August 2023***